ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 The SOA service operations defines in this project are not exposed to Bluemix application or microservices directly.
 Most likely a integration bus gateway flow will expose interfaces in the necessary different format.
 The project  [Inventory Flow - Integration Bus](https://github.com/ibm-cloud-architecture/refarch-integration-esb) provides the implementation of this mapping flow.

 Also we define an `Inventory` API product in IBM API Connect.
-See project [API](https://github.com/ibm-cloud-architecture/refarch-integration-api)
+See project [API](https://github.com/ibm-cloud-architecture/refarch-integration-api).

 # Contribute
 We welcome contribution.
 Contribution is not only PRs and code, but any help with docs or helping other developers to solve issues are very appreciated!
 Thanks in advance!

-To standardize on contribution guidance see [main brown repository](https://github.com/ibm-cloud-architecture/refarch-integration).
+To standardize on contribution guidance see [main brown compute repository](https://github.com/ibm-cloud-architecture/refarch-integration).